If You are New to Nature Journaling

 - Drawing also helps with those fine motor skills where kids get a break from forming letters and instead learn to follow the contour lines of the item they wish to represent.

-A few years back when I worked in a Charlotte Mason support group, one of the leaders did a workshop for the moms that gave us some simple instructions for drawing natural items.
+When I worked in a Charlotte Mason support group years ago, one of the leaders did a workshop for the moms that gave us some simple instructions for drawing natural items.
 We eagerly took these three steps home to try them with our kids.
 I want to pass these fail-safe steps to you for those who are new to nature journaling.

 For our exercise, we began with an acorn.